 The Winter Blues

-The holidays are over and winter is in full affect.
-January and February can be tough months for everyone.
-With less sunlight and the temperatures dropping, it can be hard to remain in a positive mood as winter progresses.
+The holidays are over and winter is in full effect.
+January and February can be tough months for everyone; with less sunlight and the temperatures dropping, it can be hard to remain in a positive mood as winter progresses.
 You may notice that your mood shifts for the worse and have no idea why.
 For some people, it happens earlier, but for others it is in full force after the New Year, and could last until the beginning of spring.
 Some call this shift in mood during the winter months, the Winter Blues.

 The Winter Months